BitGo/bitgo-cli-v2/README.md

-    token               Get or set the current auth token coin                Set a coin type for v2 admin routes (e.g. tbtc, btc, trmg, rmg, teth, eth, txrp, xrp, tltc, ltc) user                User operations (use user -h to see commands) wallet              Wallet operations (use wallet -h to see commands) address             Address operations (use address -h to see commands)
+    token               Get or set the current auth token coin                Set a coin type for v2 admin routes (e.g. tbtc, btc, trmg, rmg, teth, eth, txrp, xrp, tltc, ltc) fee                 get fee info for a given coin, uses session coin by default
+    user                User operations (use user -h to see commands) wallet              Wallet operations (use wallet -h to see commands) address             Address operations (use address -h to see commands)